slowernews/notebook/on-cooking.md

 Baking: wait until home oven gets maximum temperature.
 Bake in the oven's bottom until half cooked.
 Take it out and put toppings.
 Finish baking it in the oven's middle.

 Results: better than frozen pizza.
 Guaranteed.

-### Signature dishes

-You should have a few signature dishes.
-Having a full grasp of cuisine is less relevant than having some optimized recipes in the top of your mind.
-Your friends want to eat well and want to do it now.

 ## Level up